You’ve got so many better things to be doing that hating yourself. This sounds pretty obvious, so why do we waste so much time being self-critical?

 ‘F%ck the haters.’

-Affirmations spoken in anger or jealousy will only feed the part of you that likes to criticise.
+Affirmations spoken in anger or jealousy will also feed the part of you that likes to criticise.
 And guess what?
 Strengthening the inner critic will give it more ammunition to attack you with too!

 I hope you found some of these suggestions helpful!
 Is there anything you do to help you to love yourself?
 Please comment below, I’d love to hear from you!